OwenFuhr/computational-mechanics/projects/02_Analyze-data_project.md

 plt.title('F (Ford Motor Co.) changes in price\n'+
          'avg: \${:.4f} stdev: \${:.2f}'.format(mean_dprice, std_dprice));
 plt.xlabel('Open price change (USD)');

+#Creaing a box plot for the opening data, visualizing the outliers and average
+plt.figure(figsize=(8,5))
+plt.boxplot(dprice,patch_artist=True)
+plt.title('Box Plot of change in opening price from 07-2013+') plt.ylabel('Price change on market open (USD)');
 ```

+### Analysis
+The box plot of the stock data shows that Ford Motor company is a stable stock with an average change at opening slightly below 0.
 ### Modeling

 I will now generate several sets of random numbers that have the same mean and standard deviation as the normal distribution of the real open price changes.
 This will provide a set of possible scenarios that the stock could have followed over the same time period, and will provide a way to tenatively estimate the future price of the stock.